What are the periods of history and timelines? | An Overview

 The human historical period paves its journey through the vast timeline of the prehistoric era to the modern world.
 It has witnessed innovation, conflict, exploration, and varied societal changes that have shaped our identity.
 The periods of history had unique characteristics and developments that have shaped the world we live in today.

-In this blog, we will explore the ages in history and dive deep into the periods in history timeline.
+In this blog, we will explore the ages in history and dive deep into the periods of history timeline.
 We will first learn about the historical period and slowly move towards the developed modern era.
 We will understand the essence of our past, review our present, and walk ahead toward a brighter future.

 Periods in History Timelines